projectriff/projectriff.io/docs/v0.4/getting-started/docker-for-windows.md

 Note that unlike Knative, the Core runtime will not scale deployments down to zero.

-## delete the function and deployers
+## Delete the function and deployers

 ```sh
 riff knative deployer delete knative-square